Data-Aware and Scalable Sensitivity Analysis for Decision Tree Ensembles: An Improved MILP Encoding

 \section{An Improved MILP Encoding}

 We build on the MILP encoding for decision trees introduced by \citet{kantchelian}.
-The encoding, when used directly for senstivity verification, is less efficient than the pseudo-Boolean approach as shown in \citet{ahmad2025sensitivity}.
+The encoding, when used directly for sensitivity verification, is less efficient than the pseudo-Boolean approach as shown in \citet{ahmad2025sensitivity}.
 However, we develop {\em novel} optimizations to the encoding for sensitivity analysis, which allow the MILP encoding to outperform the pseudo-Boolean encoding by a large margin, achieving an order-of-magnitude runtime reduction compared to \senspb.

 \paragraph{Base Encoding.} The encoding represents the decision tree ensemble as a set of linear inequalities.
 It uses a set of binary variables $p_{fk}$ to denote the predicates that appear on the internal node's guard is true, and a set of continuous variables $0 \leq l_{n}\leq 1$ to denote which leaf node is visited in each tree.
 The output of the tree ensemble is then computed as a linear combination of the leaf values, weighted by the predicate variables.
+For each input feature $f$, we ensure consistency across the predicate variables corresponding to the feature, since if $\tau_1 < \tau_2$, then $X_f < \tau_1$ implies $X_f < \tau_2$.
+Let the corresponding predicate variables be $p_{f1}, p_{f2}, \dots, p_{f{K_f}}$.
+We require that $p_{f1} = 1 \implies p_{f2} = 1$, $p_{f2} = 1 \implies p_{f3} = 1 \dots p_{f({K_f}-1)} = 1 \implies p_{f{K_f}} = 1$.
+We encode this in MILP as Eq.~(\ref{predicate_consistency}).